-Toiletries (Shampoo, Soap etc): Keep it clean from head-to-toe with shampoo and conditioner.
+Toiletries (Shampoo, Soap etc): Keep it clean from head to toe with shampoo and conditioner.
 For an added bonus, try a shampoo bar, which will dissipate when it’s done, leaving no plastic bottle pollution behind.
-Pick up a student’s favorite scent before heading off to college so every time they open the bottle they are reminded of the sweet smell of home.
+Pick up your favorite scent before heading off to college so every time you open the bottle you are reminded of the sweet smell of home.

 Toothbrush and toothpaste: It’s easy to pick up a simple toothbrush at any pharmacy, but students could also level-up with an electric brush, or even go for a subscription-based brush so they never have to remember when to replace the brush heads.

 Deodorant: Students will be living in close proximity to one another, making it important to stay on top of hygiene and smelling nice.
-Help the student in your life find a signature deodorant scent before leaving home.
+Look for a signature deodorant scent before leaving home.

 School and Office Supplies